Grounded Vindaloop: Plot

 In school, Butters walks around wearing goggles and headphones, believing he is in a virtual reality (VR) setting of his school, when actually Cartman is playing a joke on him and communicating with him via a walkie-talkie.
-Butters becomes so convinced that he is in a VR setting that he goes home and punches his father Stephen in the genitals as payback for being grounded, steals a car in the style of Grand Theft Auto, and tries to assault a prostitute but gets stabbed in the process.
+Butters becomes so convinced that he is in a VR setting that he goes home and punches his father, Stephen, in the genitals as payback for all the times he's been grounded, then steals a car in the style of Grand Theft Auto, and tries to assault a prostitute but gets stabbed in the process.
 Butters wakes up in a hospital without his fake VR equipment.
 Cartman shows up, dressed similarly to Morpheus from The Matrix and, using dialog similar to Total Recall and magic illusions, convinces Butters that he is still trapped in the VR world since Butters took off the equipment outside of Cartman's room, which was the designated access point.
-The next day, Cartman receives a phone call from an Indian call center employee calling himself Steve, from Oculus Rift's technical support, who tells him that he is actually the one trapped in a VR state.
+The next day, Cartman receives a phone call from an Indian call center employee calling himself Steve (Bill Hader), from Oculus Rift's technical support, who tells him that he is actually the one trapped in a VR state.
 Cartman's mother, Liane, walks into Cartman's room and finds him in a catatonic state, hooked up to an Oculus Rift.
 Though she suggests that he has spent too much time with the device, she leaves his room after putting a meal on his desk.

-Cartman confronts Butters, as he's now grounded, about the call from Oculus Rift and threatens him by saying that whatever happens in VR happens in real life.
+Cartman confronts Butters, as he's now being grounded, about the call from Oculus Rift and threatens him by saying that whatever happens in VR happens in real life.
 Kenny takes Kyle and Stan to Cartman's house, where Cartman is still hooked up to the Oculus Rift.
 Kyle calls customer support and gets Steve again, who tells Kyle that they are doing a "total recall" of all the headsets, due to problems being experienced by them.
 Kyle and Stan think that this is a prank, but Steve says that one of them will have to put on a headset and attempt to guide Cartman to an access point.
 Kyle does so, but Cartman tells Kyle that it is actually Kyle trapped in the VR world and that Cartman was sent to save Kyle.
 Kyle calls the Best Buy store to see who actually purchased the device, but he is transferred to customer service, getting Steve again.
 Cartman and Kyle are both completely confused.